sakoht/data-provenance/provenance/README.md

 The above takes an `Int` and a `Double`, and returns a `String` by just concatenating the others with a comma.

-A longer form of the same thing:
+A longer form of the same thing in Scala uses a `Function2` object:
 ```scala
 object foo extends Function2[Int, Double, String] {
     def apply(a: Int, b: Double): String = a.toString + "," + b.toString